agaveplatform/science-apis/agave-stats/README.md

 Several options are available to you to explore the Agave Developer APIs:

-* [Hypermedia](https://docker.example.com/stats): The Agave Stats API is a hypermedia api.
-You can discover the available routes by visiting the server root.

-* [Agave CLI](https://bitbucket.org/taccaci/foundation-cli/src/master/docker/?at=master): a command line interface to the Agave Platform.
+* [Agave CLI](https://github.com/agaveplatform.org/agave-cli/?at=develop): a command line interface to the Agave Platform.

   > docker run -i -t --rm -v `$HOME`/.agave:/root/.agave --name agave-cli agaveapi/agave-cli bash